-Helsinki scavenger hunt
+Helsinki scavenger hunt and city tour

-Helsinki scavenger hunt was created to offer you the best way to explore the sustainable capital of Finland, is a vibrant seaside city of beautiful islands and great green urban areas.
+Helsinki scavenger hunt and city tour was created to offer you the best way to explore the sustainable capital of Finland, is a vibrant seaside city of beautiful islands and great green urban areas.
 Helsinki marches to a wonderful and unique beat of its own with dynamic food, design, architecture – and sauna! – scenes.
 Helsinki and its Nordic culture are made by the locals.

-Explore Helsinki, playing our scavenger hunt !
+Explore Helsinki, playing our scavenger hunt and city tour!

 It is an outdoor activity combining playing, walking and learning!

 As a result, we created the best walk of the city, so you can learn everything about it and it’s most important attractions.